lucas-mendonca-andrade/mljar-supervised-f1-macro/README.md

-# This project is a fork from MLJAR AutoML just to add f1 macro scro as evaluating metric
+# This project is a fork from MLJAR AutoML just to add f1 macro score as evaluating metric

 # MLJAR Automated Machine Learning for Humans - Original readme when the fork was made